 With this in mind our resident photographic guides Janine Krayer, Charl Stols and Sabine Stols (please click on each of their names to see their portfolios) will be hosting their Advanced Wildlife Photography workshops throughout 2019.
 These one week intensive photo safaris will be split between two of Botswana’s best photo locations – The Chobe River and the Okavango Delta.

 |13 – 19 May

 |29 Sept – 5 Oct

 N.B.
 Please note that in 2019 there are no extra charges for solo travellers wanting to take part in this workshop.

-Please note first of all that this Advanced Wildlife Photography Workshop is designed for guests who have either attended the Better Wildlife Workshop previously or at the very minimum have total confidence to photograph on full manual, aperture or shutter priorities with their own DSLR cameras and lenses.
+Please note first of all that this Advanced Wildlife Photography Workshop is designed for guests who have either attended the Better Wildlife Workshop previously or at the very minimum have total confidence to photograph on full manual, aperture or shutter priorities and their own DSLR cameras and lenses.
 No basics will be covered on this workshop.
 Guests will also be expected to have their own gear with them and have a concise understanding of their functions and settings.
-A decent understanding of post production will also be an advantage during the mid-day editing sessions.
+A decent understanding of post-production will also be an advantage during the mid-day editing sessions.

-The workshop will be for a maximum of 8 clients over five days and the photo hosts will share their insights, techniques and extensive knowledge of animal behaviour – all of the components of a great wildlife photographer.
+The workshop will be for a maximum of 8 clients over seven days and the photo hosts will share their insights, techniques and extensive knowledge of animal behaviour – all of the components of a great wildlife photographer.

 As we know wildlife photography is never predictable so we cannot set out a syllabus as such but the hosts will endeavour to help you master some of the following techniques as each opportunity presents itself on the river.